 What a love and gratitude!

 Many believers today, unlike Mary, are ungrateful to the Lord for what He has done for them, and rather than ministering to the Lord out of love and gratitude, they murmur and complain about their needs not yet met.

 Many today are seeking and serving the Lord only for their selfish interests or personal gains.
 God is not bound to reveal Himself to us if we don’t seek Him with the whole of our hearts.

 God said, “And you will seek Me and find Me, when you search for Me with all your heart.”
 (Jer.
 29:13 NKJV).

 The Lord will only reveal Himself to true worshippers and seekers!

-Mary and some women followed the body of Jesus closely, observing how He was prepared for burial and where He was laid (Mark 15:46-47).
+Mary and some women followed closely the body of Jesus, observing how He was prepared for burial and where He was laid (Mark 15:46-47).

-While other Christ-followers had given up on the Lord after His death and turned back since their hope of getting more miracles from the Lord had gone, Mary Magdalene continued to follow the Lord’s body (Matt.
+While other followers of Christ had given up on the Lord after His death and turned back since their hope of getting more miracles from the Lord had gone, Mary Magdalene continued to follow the Lord’s body (Matt.
 27:61).
 She was undoubtedly a faithful or an addicted follower of Christ.